Colorful, dramatic, and large-scale: riffing on several sf/f topics

 If you haven’t read Buhlert’s blog post (which you should do, because it’s good), let me quickly explain that a planetary romance is generally a science fiction adventure story set on a single world.
 And more specifically, where the culture, geography, and/or history of the world play a prominent role in the story.
 There is more than a bit of overlap between planetary romance and space opera, which Buhlert details better than I could.

 Thinking about labels always sends me down multiple rabbit holes.
 I have very strong feelings about the difference between science fiction and fantasy, yet I once freaked out a friend at my strong insistence that Babylon Five was techno-fantasy, not science fiction.
 My argument was that just because it is using science fiction tropes, settings, and accessories, the fundamental world-building (the origins of the Vorlons and the Shadows, and more importantly the ancient races all the way back to the First Ones) were mythological, not scientific.
-It’s one thing is a story was written at a time when we didn’t know the age of the universe, and we were still trying to figure out evolutions.
+It’s one thing if a story was written at a time when we didn’t know the age of the universe, and we were still trying to figure out evolution.
 It Straczynski had written Babylon Five in the 19th Century rather than the late 20th, then yes, his world building would have been right in line with current scientific thought.

 Now, I made that argument at a time in my life when I was feeling a particularly pedantic and was doing a much poorer job of repressing my inner asshole.
 I don’t begrudge anyone calling it science fiction, and there has never been a science fiction tale written that got every last bit of science right.
 More than one person has proposed a definition of science fiction thusly: “in which imaginary science is posited, and the subsequent story follows the imaginary science consistently.”
 Which is one way to avoid the critiques about faster-than-light travel, which appears ever more unlikely as our understanding of physics improves, for instance.
 But once we let the label get that flexible, we have to ask ourselves: just how much differently can the science in your imaginary world be?